Clayborn Temple: Architecture

-Built in 1891, this Romanesque Revival ecclesiastical architecture has cross gabled roofs, constructed of limestone blocks, rusticated externally with heavy timber framing members forming the roof trusses, nave ceiling with wood beams that are suspended from the roof trusses by 2 x 4 studs.
-It has several unique features, for instance the chancel is situated in the corner rather that the center of the sanctuary.
+Built in 1891, this Romanesque Revival ecclesiastical architecture had cross gabled roofs, constructed of limestone blocks, rusticated externally with heavy timber framing members forming the roof trusses, nave ceiling with wood beams that are suspended from the roof trusses by 2 x 4 studs.
+It had several unique features, for instance the chancel is situated in the corner rather that the center of the sanctuary.
 When Second Presbyterian dedicated its new sanctuary on January 1, 1892, it was the largest church in America south of the Ohio River.